| Melbourne — loading...

 The Best Cheap Eats in Preston

 Here’s the thing about cheap eats in Preston: they’re not just cheap — they’re genuinely good.
-This isn’t a suburb where “affordable” means compromising on quality or settling for reheated microwave meals served on paper plates.
+This isn’t a suburb where “affordable” means compromising on quality.
 Preston’s cheap eat scene is built on decades of multicultural cooking, family-run businesses, and a market culture that keeps competition fierce and prices honest.

 If you’re eating in Preston for under $15 and not having a great meal, you’re doing it wrong.